distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 #### Rated Usage Inventory

-The rated usage inventory component holds the information about the customer's consumption and its associated cost. it's used to hold the rated usage information that can be forwarded later on to the billing component. the figure below show the schema of the rated usage.
+The rated usage inventory component holds the information about the customer's usage and its associated cost. it's used to hold the rated usage information that can be forwarded later on to the billing component. the figure below show the schema of the rated usage.

 ```mermaid
 {{#include rated_usage-class_diagram.mmd}}